-- protocols running in an IPX enviroment.
-It provides information in - addition to that contained in the IPX MIB itself.
-All tables in this - MIB are linked to an instance of IPX via the system instance - identifier as defined in the IPX MIB.
+- -- This MIB defines the management information for the NLSP protocol - -- running in an IPX enviroment.
+It provides information in addition - -- to that contained in the IPX MIB itself.
+All tables in this MIB are - -- linked to an instance of IPX via the system instance identifier as - -- defined in the IPX MIB.